Ashutosh781/quadruped-simulink/README.md

 Following repo contains a very basic Simulink model of a spider legged quadruped which is built and tested on MATLAB R2019b.

-v1.0- Basic Model has correct kinematics and frames
+v1.0- Basic Model has correct kinematics and frames and basic walking.

 Refined dynamics and control will be added later